 We sell products worldwide, on credit terms on an unsecured basis, as an OEM supplier, to independent medical supply distributors and directly to the end customer.
 The manufacturers and distributors, in turn, sell our products to healthcare providers.
-We do not currently derive a significant portion of our revenues from any one customer.
+In 2022, we had worldwide net sales to Medline of 15% of consolidated net sales.